Russia's ruble has tumbled. What does it mean for the wartime economy?

 It raised its key interest rate from 8.5% to 12% at an emergency meeting Tuesday after the ruble's fall was criticized by a Kremlin economic adviser.

-Sanctions are having an impact even if they are not collapsing the economy.
-Exports — and thus the ruble — have fallen because Western allies have boycotted Russian oil and imposed a price cap on oil exports to non-Western nations.
-The sanctions prevent insurers or shippers who are mainly based in the West from handling Russian oil above $60 a barrel.
+Yes and no. Exports have fallen because Western allies have boycotted Russian oil and imposed a price cap on those exports to non-Western nations.
+The sanctions work by preventing insurers or shippers — mainly based in the West — from handling Russian oil above $60 a barrel.

-The cap and boycott have forced Russia to sell at a discount and take expensive steps such as obtaining a fleet of ghost tankers that are beyond the reach of sanctions.
+The cap and boycott instituted at the end of last year has forced Russia to sell at a discount and take expensive steps such as obtaining a fleet of ghost tankers that are beyond the reach of sanctions.
+And Russia cut off most natural gas sales to Europe, its biggest customer.

-However, higher oil prices have recently sent the cost of Moscow’s supplies above the price cap, the International Energy Agency said in an August report.

 Oil revenue fell 23% in the first half of this year but Russia still earned $425 million a day from oil sales, according to the Kyiv School of Economics.